 - Attend meetings.
 GHT has monthly lunch-and-learn sessions where engineers share on-the-job experiences.
 Kelly transforms these presentations into blog posts.

 - Pay attention and be tenacious.
 “If I see something on a printer that looks like it would make good blog material, I will stalk its owner to find out the back story,” says Kelly.
 “You really have to think on your feet and not wait for your team to come to your door and say, ‘I want to write a blog’ because it’s never going to happen.”

 - Bribe.
 Whenever Kelly receives an order of branded specialty items, instead of passing them out, she requires staff to come to her office and tell her about the projects they’re working on to receive one.
 “It’s a barter system,” she laughs.

 The process for developing the new site, from concept to completion, took about six months.
 Since its launch almost a year ago:

 - GHT consistently places number one in search engine rankings for critical local search terms, such as “MEP Consultants Washington DC.”

 - A leading industry magazine, PMEngineer, found GHT online, featured them in its magazine, and placed GHT on its cover.
 Kelly uses the feature as a sales tool.

-- They have received several leads through the site, including notice from a nearby city that they will soon distribute an RFP; they wanted to make sure GHT was involved.
-It’s an opportunity that is in process right now.
+- They have received several leads through the site, including notices from a nearby city that they will soon distribute an RFP; they wanted to make sure GHT was involved.
+So it’s an opportunity that is in the process right now.

 “I feel good – really good – about what we’ve accomplished this year,” Kelly says.
 “I am always kind of tough on myself, thinking I should do things faster or better.
-But I’m really trying to enjoy this because I know that there are not a lot of MEP firms that would invest the time and money in a project like this.
-I feel very fortunate my firm was one of them.”
+But I’m really trying to enjoy this because I know that there are not many MEP firms that would invest the time and money in a project like this.
+So I feel very fortunate my firm was one of them.”